maticnetwork/matic.js/README.md

   // Set rootchain contract.
 See below for more information
   rootChainAddress: <root-contract-address>,

+  // Set withdraw-manager Address.
+See below for more information
+  withdrawManagerAddress: <withdraw-manager-address>,

+  // Set deposit-manager Address.
+See below for more information
+  depositManagerAddress: <deposit-manager-address>,

   // Set matic network's WETH address.
 See below for more information
   maticWethAddress: <matic-weth-address>,